Crime Reduction Through Restorative Justice

 Restorative Justice Programs in British Columbia lists contact information for all of the restorative justice programs in B.C. receiving CAP funding, as well as Aboriginal justice programs in B.C.

-If you have questions about CAPs, contact Victim Services and Crime Prevention Division and ask to speak to a Restorative Justice Coordinator.
+If you have questions about CAPs, please contact Victim Services and Crime Prevention Division.